If you’ve been thinking about treatment options for opioid dependence, your doctor may discuss Zubsolv with you.

 If your child has any of these symptoms or other unusual symptoms, call 911 or your local emergency number right away.

-Recommendations from the American College of Obstetricians and Gynecologists state that most women taking treatment for opioid use disorder with a medication such as Zubsolv should breastfeed their children if they wish to do so.
-But there are some exceptions to this guidance, so be sure to ask your doctor about it.
+Recommendations from the American College of Obstetricians and Gynecologists state that most females* having treatment for opioid use disorder with a medication such as Zubsolv should breastfeed their children if they wish to do so.
+But there are some exceptions to this guidance, so be sure to talk with your doctor about it.

 Talk with your doctor about the safety of breastfeeding while you’re taking Zubsolv.
 They can tell you if you should consider other feeding options.